248.AI

 Minimal, Not Empty

-The client wanted restraint — no heavy illustration systems, no stock imagery, no visual flourish.
+No heavy illustration, no stock imagery.
 But minimalism without substance reads as unfinished.
 The brand needed a conceptual anchor strong enough to carry a quiet visual language.

 Logo as Starting Point

 The dot-grid wordmark was distinctive but isolated.
-The system around it needed to extend the logo's own logic, not contradict it.
+The system around it had to extend the logo's own logic, not contradict it.

 Intelligence as a Feeling